Everything You Need to Know About Growing Daisies

 There's nothing pretentious about daisies.
 You've loved these cheerful, common flowers ever since you learned to draw them in kindergarten.
 Perhaps it's because daisies grow in crayon colors: yellow centers ringed with white petals on plain green stems.

-- Size: 10 to 24 inches high
+- Size: 1 to 4 feet high

 - Light: full sun

 - Soil: moderately fertile and well-drained, but also tolerant of clay and sand